nikita-sharov/alten/README.md

         EntryLevels = EntryLevels.ExperiencedProfessionals,
         Tasks = new List<string>
         {
-            "As a Software Developer (m/f/d) C# you are responsible for programming software using C# and .NET", "In the course of this you stabilize the TCE architecture and you provide the connection to JAMA", "You are responsible for providing advanced functions collecting within user surveys" },
+            "As a Software Developer (m/f/d) C# you are responsible for programming software using C# [...]", "In the course of this you [...] provide the connection to JAMA", "You are responsible for providing advanced functions collecting within user surveys" },
         Profile = new List<string>
         {
-            "You have a completed technical education in software development, computer science or equivalent", "Relevant professional experience with C# are required for this position", "You also have Git experience (at least all basic operations)", "Moreover, you have a solid WPF knowledge as well as experience with MVVM pattern",
+            "You have a completed technical education in software development [...] or equivalent", "Relevant professional experience with C# are required for this position", "You also have Git experience (at least all basic operations)", "Moreover, you have a solid WPF knowledge as well as experience with MVVM pattern",